 ‘Istanbul is the most highly populated city in Turkey and has the interesting quirk of being located in both Europe and Asia…’

 It’s situated on the Bosphorus River, which connects the Black Sea to the Sea of Marmara.
 Around 64% of the population lives in Europe (the Thracian side) and the remainder in Asia (the Anatolian side).
 If you have a day or two to spend in Istanbul, these are the must-see sights…

-This former Christian basilica and mosque is now a museum and one of the greatest surviving examples of Byzantine architecture in the world.
-The famous dome and minarets can be seen from all around and it tends to be a very busy attraction.
-We waited around 30 minutes to buy tickets, but it was definitely worth the wait.
-The interior is filled with mosaics and marble pillars and I guarantee you’ll come out with a sore neck from all the craning you’ll do.
+This former Christian basilica is now a museum and one of the greatest surviving examples of Byzantine architecture in the world.
+The famous dome and minarets can be seen from all around and it tends to be a rather busy attraction.
+We waited around 30 minutes to buy tickets, but it was definitely worth it.
+The interior is filled with mosaics and marble pillars and you’ll come out with a sore neck from all the craning.